Gajesh2007/NFTSpinner/README.md

 <img width="875" alt="Screenshot 2022-09-01 at 1 50 47 PM" src="https://user-images.githubusercontent.com/26431906/187980005-d28cd68f-d12b-4c4a-b55a-c86cbeefaac2.png">

 #### Disclaimer
 THIS IS CODE IS UNAUDITED.
 USE AT YOUR OWN RISK.
-THIS IS JUST A QUICK HACK.